 Main content

-Two women from Singapore and Austria discuss making fabric from seaweed and nettles as well as clothes that shrink to fit or adapt to changing temperatures.
+Two women from Singapore and Spain discuss making textiles from seaweed and banana waste as well as robotically tailored clothes and garments that adapt to changing temperatures.

 According to the UN, the fashion industry is responsible for 8-10% of global emissions.
 That's more than aviation and shipping combined.
 We talk to two women making climate-friendly clothes and developing innovative textiles in a bid to reduce the waste produced by fast fashion.